home-assistant/home-assistant.io/source/_components/evohome.markdown

 ---

 The `evohome` integration links Home Assistant with all _non-US_ [Honeywell Total Connect Comfort (TCC)](https://international.mytotalconnectcomfort.com/Account/Login) CH/DHW systems, such as:

- * the Honeywell evohome CH/DHW system, and
+- The Honeywell evohome CH/DHW system, and
- * the Honeywell Round Thermostat
+- The Honeywell Round Thermostat

 It does not support the home security functionality of TCC.